 But which is the right tool?
 Old-school magnetics or modern electronics?
 BestReviews is here to help.
 Our combination of workshop testing, expert consultation, and customer research is focused on helping you make the right buying choice.

 Our findings are completely independent.
 Accepting samples from manufacturers might lead to bias, so we buy everything we test using our own money.
 The stud finders in the product list above are those we recommend.
 They cover just about all the possible choices, so they offer performance and value to suit every user.
 If you'd like more detail on how stud finders work, and answers to many of the questions that crop up, please read the following report.

 There are two main types of stud finder, magnetic and electronic.

-Magnetic stud finders use a very simple concept: the nails that hold studs together are magnetic, and so are dry wall fixings.
+These use a very simple concept: the nails that hold studs together are magnetic, and so are drywall fixings.
 If your magnetic stud finder sticks to the wall, there’s a good chance there’s a stud there!

 Often the stud finder incorporates a central groove, or "V," to help you position a nail or screw, or make a pencil mark.
 A bubble level might also be incorporated.

 The main drawback with a magnetic stud detector is that they locate the fixing, not the stud.
 There's no way to know if the fixing is off center.
 They're also attracted to any ferrous metal, so it could be a drywall screw – but it might also be steel tube, rebar, or who knows what hiding in the wall.

 These come in a variety of forms, but all work on the same basic principle.
 Using one or more sensors, they measure changes in the density of the wall (technically, the dielectric constant).

 Most need to be placed against a wall for calibration (an area where there is no stud), then as they are moved along the surface they measure the wall and feedback data until a different density is found.